udindwy/-Personal-Portfolio-Website/README.md

 # Personal Portfolio Website

-Personal Portfolio Website adalah sebuah website portfolio pribadi yang dibuat dengan menggunakan HTML, CSS, dan JavaScript.
-Website ini dirancang untuk memamerkan profil, keterampilan, pengalaman, dan karya seseorang dalam industri teknologi atau bidang lainnya.
+Personal Portfolio Website is a personal portfolio website created using HTML, CSS, and JavaScript.
+This website is designed to showcase an individual's profile, skills, experience, and projects in the tech industry or other fields.

-# Fitur
+# Features
-- Navigasi menu yang responsif dan mudah digunakan
+- Responsive and user-friendly navigation menu
-- Bagian "Tentang Diri" yang menampilkan informasi pribadi dan pengalaman singkat
+- "About Me" section displaying personal information and a brief introduction
-- Bagian "Keterampilan" yang menampilkan keterampilan utama seperti pemrograman web, desain UI/UX, dan penetration testing
+- "Skills" section showcasing key skills such as web development, UI/UX design, and penetration testing
-- Bagian "Pendidikan" yang menampilkan latar belakang pendidikan
+- "Education" section displaying educational background
-- Bagian "Layanan" yang menjelaskan layanan yang ditawarkan
+- "Services" section explaining the services offered
-- Bagian "Karya" yang menampilkan beberapa proyek atau karya terbaru
+- "Portfolio" section displaying some recent projects or works
-- Bagian "Kontak" yang memungkinkan pengguna untuk menghubungi pemilik website
+- "Contact" section allowing users to contact the website owner

-# Teknologi yang Digunakan
+# Technologies Used
 - HTML
 - CSS
 - JavaScript

-# Cara Menjalankan Aplikasi
+# How to Run the Application
-1. Clone repositori ini ke direktori lokal Anda:
+1. Clone this repository to your local directory:
     ```bash
     git clone https://github.com/username/personal-portfolio-website.git
     ```
-2. Buka file `index.html` di browser untuk melihat website.
+2. Open the `index.html` file in your browser to view the website.

-# Kontribusi
+# Contribution
-Jika Anda ingin berkontribusi pada proyek ini, silakan ajukan pull request.
-Kami sangat terbuka terhadap saran dan perbaikan dari komunitas.
+If you wish to contribute to this project, please submit a pull request.
+We welcome suggestions and improvements from the community.

-# Penghargaan
+# Acknowledgments
-- [Boxicons](https://boxicons.com/) untuk ikon yang digunakan
+- [Boxicons](https://boxicons.com/) for the icons used
-- [Google Fonts](https://fonts.google.com/) untuk font yang digunakan
+- [Google Fonts](https://fonts.google.com/) for the fonts used

-# Lisensi
+# License
-Proyek ini dilisensikan di bawah MIT License.
+This project is licensed under the MIT License.

-Terima kasih telah mengunjungi repositori saya!
+Thank you for visiting my repository!